dsc-courses/dsc80-2023-fa/syllabus.md

 ### Lectures

-Lectures will be held in-person on Tuesday and Thursday from 3:30-4:50PM in [Center Hall 216].
+Lectures will be held in-person on Tuesday and Thursday from 3:30-4:50PM in [WLH 2005].
 Attendance is not required, **though you are encouraged to attend in-person if you are able to**.
 Lectures will be podcasted.

 Lecture notebooks will be your main resource in this class.
 You can access